 At Ovid Therapeutics, the patients’ input is essential to how they develop medications and how they do business.
-Leading that mindset is Luke Rosen, Patient Engagement & Digital Health Experience Head for the company.
+Leading that mindset is Luke Rosen, Vice President of Patient Engagement & Government Affairs for the company.

 Rosen, the father of a child with a ultra-rare condition that currently has no treatment, knows first hand the importance of developing a partnership between the patient groups and the biotech companies so that both parties can achieve their goals.